greghendershott/toml/README.md

 [toml-test]: https://github.com/BurntSushi/toml-test

 The format came to my attention after I read that Mozilla [Rust]'s package manager is using this format.
-Since there was't currently a [Racket] parser for TOML, I thought I'd create one.
+Since there wasn't currently a [Racket] parser for TOML, I thought I'd create one.

 My motivation was **only** to get more experience using [Parsack] -- a